A Volatile-Poor Formation of LHS 3844b based on its Lack of Significant Atmosphere: Discussion

 \section{Discussion}

-Our models pose three general possibilities for the composition and dynamical history of LHS 3844b: 1) a giant impact ejected all of its atmosphere, 2) it did not undergo degassing at all due to its geophysical state, and/or 3) it formed C-poor relative to the Earth (Figure~\ref{fig:all_hists}, panels A, F, K).
-Interestingly, for planets where volcanism and degassing are suppressed entirely, planets larger than Earth core sizes also favor low-C abundances, with a slight favoring of low-C for Earth-like core sizes (Figure~\ref{fig:no_outgas}).
-As discussed in Section~\ref{sec:impacts}, we can not definitively rule out a LHS~3844b's atmosphere being ejected by a giant impact, but note that this scenario will likely leave the planet as a Fe-enriched "super Mercury."
+Our models pose three general possibilities for the composition and dynamical history of LHS~3844b: 1) a giant impact ejected all of its atmosphere; 2) it did not undergo degassing at all, due to its geophysical state; and/or 3) it formed C-poor relative to the Earth (Figure~\ref{fig:all_hists}, panels A, F, K).
+Interestingly, for planets where volcanism and degassing are suppressed entirely, planets larger than Earth core sizes also favor low-C abundances, with a slight favoring of low C for Earth-like core sizes (Figure~\ref{fig:no_outgas}).
+As discussed in Section~\ref{sec:impacts}, we cannot definitively rule out a LHS~3844b's atmosphere being ejected by a giant impact, but note that this scenario will likely leave the planet as an Fe-enriched "super Mercury."
 If LHS~3844b is found to have a high density upon measurement of its mass, this will lend credence to this scenario explaining the planet's lack of atmosphere.

-Scenario 2 requires a planet form either cold with an initial mantle potential temperature $<1800$~K, have an interior composed of high-viscosity minerals, or form with a radiogenic heat budget between 50--60\% of the Earth's.
-Most likely a planet would have to have all three of these aspects to prevent melting.
+Scenario 2 requires that a planet forms either cold with an initial mantle potential temperature $<1800$~K, have an interior composed of high-viscosity minerals, or that it forms with a radiogenic heat budget between 50--60\% of the Earth's.
+Most likely, a planet would have to have all three of these aspects to prevent melting.
 Any planet that formed cold with high viscosity, but with an Earth-like radiogenic heat budget, would simply heat up as energy is released into the mantle from radioactive decay, raising the potential temperature and triggering melting.
 Similar arguments can be made for each of the other combinations.
-A test for scenario 1 is to measure the radionuclide abundances of the host-star LHS 3844, which provide observational constraints for the radiogenic heat budget of the planet \citep{unterborn2015}.
+A test for scenario 1 would be to measure the radionuclide abundances of the host-star LHS 3844, which provide observational constraints for the radiogenic heat budget of the planet \citep{unterborn2015}.